Marc Benioff: Homelessness

-In an October 2018 interview with The Guardian, Benioff criticized other technology industry executives for "hoarding" their money and refusing to help the homeless in the San Francisco Bay Area.
+In a 2018 interview with The Guardian, Benioff criticized other technology industry executives for "hoarding" their money and refusing to help the homeless in the San Francisco Bay Area.

 In 2019, the Benioffs donated $30 million to the Center for Vulnerable Populations for the Benioff Homelessness and Housing Initiative to study the impacts of homelessness, housing, and health.

+Police

 In July 2023, Benioff stated that San Francisco "will never go back to the way it was before the pandemic" and recommended that city leadership convert old office space into housing and hire more police.
-He used his platform on X to call for “refunding the police” numerous times in 2023.
+He used his platform on X to call for "refunding the police" numerous times in 2023.

+Artificial intelligence

+Benioff has warned against the dangers of artificial intelligence in causing harm to the general public.

 Political activity

-Benioff was registered as a Republican before switching to independent.
-He hosted a fundraiser for Hillary Clinton's presidential campaign in 2016.
+Benioff was registered as a Republican and later as an independent.
+He also supported Democrats and hosted a fundraiser for Hillary Clinton's presidential campaign in 2016.

-Benioff had become an outspoken Donald Trump supporter by 2025.
-Benioff called on Trump to send the National Guard into San Francisco, Benioff's hometown, in October 2025.
-The comments generated significant controversy for Benioff and Salesforce, including push-back from San Francisco mayor Daniel Lurie and District Attorney Brooke Jenkins and the resignation of Ron Conway from the Salesforce Foundation board.
-Benioff subsequently apologized for his National Guard comments.
+In 2025, Benioff had become a Donald Trump supporter.
+He called on Trump to send the National Guard into San Francisco, Benioff's hometown, in October 2025, stating he was concerned about crime in San Francisco and a need for more police officers.
+The comments generated controversy for Benioff, including push-back from San Francisco mayor Daniel Lurie and District Attorney Brooke Jenkins and the resignation of Ron Conway from the Salesforce philanthropic division board.
+Benioff subsequently apologized for his National Guard comments, stating he made them out of a sense of caution as the city prepared for Salesforce's annual Dreamforce conference.
+Trump ultimately rescinded plans to bring federal agents into the city after Benioff and Nvidia CEO Jensen Huang asked him not to send them.

 Personal life

 Benioff is married to Lynne Benioff and has two children.
 Benioff and his family lived in San Francisco prior to the COVID-19 pandemic; since that time they primarily live in Hawaii, where they have several parcels of land.

-He is a second cousin of showrunner and television writer David Benioff, known for Game of Thrones, and Zach Lloyd, founder and CEO of Warp.
+Benioff has publicly discussed his Jewish practice of wearing tefillin.

+Hawaii land ownership

-A 2024 investigation by NPR journalist Dara Kerr found that Benioff has purchased more than 600 acres of land in Hawaii, mostly near the town of Waimea on the Big Island.
-Benioff's purchases, which totaled $24.5 million as of February 2024, have sparked concern among Waimea locals regarding rising housing prices.
+In 2022, Marc Benioff and his wife Lynne purchased a 160-acre plot of undeveloped land in Hawaii.
+In 2024, NPR found that Benioff has purchased more than 600 acres of land in Hawaii.
+Benioff's purchases have sparked concern among Waimea locals regarding rising housing prices.

 According to a Benioff spokesperson, the Benioffs have given away nearly 75 percent of the land they purchased in Hawaii as of March 2024, including a total of 440 acres to the non-profit Hawaii Island Community Development Corporation.
-In March, Benioff donated $150 million to a group of Hawaii medical organizations to build additional facilities and to link the Hawaii Pacific Health system with other local hospitals.
+In March 2025, Benioff donated $150 million to a group of Hawaii medical organizations to build additional facilities and to link the Hawaii Pacific Health system with other local hospitals.